janekdb/scalacraft-domain/README.md

 ##### Rule 2 - Instance For All Alternative Representations

-This rule complements Rule 1: There is no alternative representation including any string representation that will pattern match to a list of values that cannot be used as constructor args.
+This rule complements Rule 1: Every alternative representation that pattern matches produces a list of values that can be used as constructor args.
+For example if string `s` matches to `Example(a, b, c)` then `Example(a, b, c)` produces an instance of `Example`.

 Rule 1 allows that two strings could be equivalent to the same value of a type, while Rule 2 precludes the possibility of extracting values from a representation that do not equate to a possible instance.